How to use ECCO and CIOÈ in Italian

 ECCO = HERE IT IS

-ECCO describes the appearance of something or somebody, replacing in English the sentences here it is /or look (something/somebody)!
+ECCO describes something or somebody’s appearance, replacing the sentences “here it is “(something/somebody) in English.

-If used with the pronouns mi, ti, lo, la, ci, vi, li, le means
+If used with the pronouns mi, ti, lo, la, ci, vi, li, le, “ecco” means

 - Eccomi – here I am